Shazwazza/Examine/docs/suggesting.md

 var results = query.Execute("Sam", new SuggestionOptions(5,ExamineLuceneSuggesterNames.AnalyzingSuggester));
 ```

-This code will run a suggestion for the input text "Sam" with the "FullName" field in the index as the source of terms for the suggestions, returning up to 5 suggestions.
+This code will run a suggestion for the input text "Sam", returning up to 5 suggestions.

 ## Lucene Suggesters